kixwho/SQL-Excel-translator/README.md

 - [ ] Repeated clusters → strong clue that JOIN may have fanned out
 - [ ] Confirm by checking table grain and **key uniqueness**

 Excel users are familiar with #SPILL! errors: a formula returns more results than expected, and Excel forces you to resolve the shape mismatch.
 SQL behaves differently.
 JOINs can silently expand rows because returning multiple matches is a perfectly valid relational operation.
-Subqueries are not immune, although they make it harder to fanout -- a subquery will sometimes error if there's a shape mismatch (depends on the query).
+Subqueries are not immune, although they make it harder to fanout...

 Ultimately an analyst's responsibility shifts from fixing errors to understanding table relationships.